Pegasus (fish)

 Pegasus is a genus of seamoths found in coastal tropical marine waters.
 The name was taken from the winged horse Pegasus in Greek mythology.
-This horse was created with Medusa´s blood.
 The member species are distributed in the Indo-West Pacific Ocean waters around: Australia, Bahrain, China, India, Indonesia, Japan, Malaysia, Mozambique, Myanmar, the Philippines, Saudi Arabia, Singapore, Taiwan, Tanzania and Thailand.

 Species

 There are currently 5 recognized species in this genus: